dudeperf3ct/dudeperf3ct.github.io/_posts/2019-12-29-Tabular-Solution.md

 - Value Iteration

 In policy iteration we first evaluate a policy for some iterations and then move on to policy improvement step.
-The idea in value iteration is to update policy after every iteration in policy evaluation.